arthi2900/app1/docs/prd.md

 - **Admin Dashboard Cards**: The Admin Dashboard displays only three cards:
   - **Total Users**: Displays the total count of all users in the system
   - **Total Questions**: Displays the total count of all questions in the question bank
-  - **Total Exams**: Displays the total count of all exams in the system
-- **Removed Card**: The 'Total Subjects' card has been completely removed from the Admin Dashboard
+  - **Total Exams**: Displays the total count of all exams in the system\n- **Removed Card**: The 'Total Subjects' card has been completely removed from the Admin Dashboard
 - **Implementation Notes**:
   - Remove all code related to fetching subjects count from AdminDashboard.tsx
   - Remove API calls for subjects data\n  - Remove state variables for subjects count